 You have an AI agent that works in development.
 It handles the happy path, it gives good answers, your demo goes perfectly.
 Then you deploy it.

 Coming from Software Engineering?
 This is your home turf.
 Production hardening for AI systems uses every technique you already know: rate limiting, circuit breakers, graceful degradation, health checks, timeout handling, input validation, and error recovery.
-The AI-specific additions are token budget enforcement, model fallback chains (like database read replicas), and content safety filters.
+The AI-specific additions are token budget enforcement, model fallback chains (like a tiered cache or a degraded-service path), and content safety filters.
 If you've hardened a production API to handle 10k QPS, you'll apply 90% of the same playbook here.

 Within 24 hours: an LLM API returns a 503.
 A user sends a 10,000 word message.
 The context window fills up.
 Someone asks it to generate malicious content.
 A single user makes 500 requests in a minute.
 Your $50/day budget evaporates by noon.